jacquescomeaux/pico/README.md

 I'm starting over.

-## Hexedit
+## Octedit

-This is a bare-minimum hex editor which fits entirely within the 252-byte boot sector of the Raspberry Pi Pico's on-board flash.
+This is a bare-minimum memory editor which fits entirely within the 256-byte boot sector of the Raspberry Pi Pico's on-board flash.
 Most of the space is dedicated to setting up the clocks, GPIO, and UART.

-Enter a series of octal halfwords then press G to jump to the beginning of SRAM and begin executing them as instructions.
+To use, enter a series of octal halfwords over UART then press G to jump to the beginning of SRAM and begin executing them as instructions.
 This is the first step in bootstrapping the whole system.

-## Better editor
+## Hexedit

-A more robust and user-friendly hex editor.
+A more robust and user-friendly memory editor, which uses hexadecimal instead of octal, validates input characters, and displays the address and contents of the halfword currently being edited.

+The machine code for this editor can be keyed in using octedit as a series of 16-bit octal halfwords.

 ## Assembler